eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: Rpc.launch(cmd)

-    Launches the local RPC client as a `subprocess <https://docs.python.org/3/library/subprocess.html#subprocess.Popen>`_. ``cmd`` is the command string requiried to run it.
+    Launches the local RPC client as a `subprocess <https://docs.python.org/3/library/subprocess.html#subprocess.Popen>`_. ``cmd`` is the command string required to run it.

     If the process cannot load successfully, raises ``brownie.RPCProcessError``.